fsharp/fsharp.org/testimonials/index.md

 <div id="genetec-job-ad-1"> </div>
 ---

-> Software developers at Genetec use their technical aptitudes
+> Software developers ... use their technical aptitudes
 > creatively in order to design and program new features

-1. Montreal-based IP Security Company
+1. **Montreal-based IP Security Company**
 2. [source](http://www.linkedin.com/groups/I-am-looking-Software-Developer-2347131.S.125972690)
 3. [permalink](#genetec-job-ad-1)

 From a [job advertisement](http://www.linkedin.com/groups/I-am-looking-Software-Developer-2347131.S.125972690) for F# programmers:
-Software developers at Genetec use their technical aptitudes creatively in order to design and program new features, while working closely with the product management teams to meet customers' expectations.
+Software developers ... use their technical aptitudes creatively in order to design and program new features, while working closely with the product management teams to meet customers' expectations.
 They work in multidisciplinary teams driven by the desire to overcome the limits of the technology in order to deliver products of outstanding quality, beauty and creativity to the customers.